drewp/homeauto/README.md

 (`reasoning` does some of its own output actions)

 Services (sometimes, the same ones that gathered input) perform home automation outputs.

+## Protocols

+A SyncedGraph can be updated on a server such that the updates (as Patch objects) are sent as JSON-LD over a long-running SSE connection.
+There's a Patches-over-websocket connector in the `rdfdb` repo.

+MQTT: Matching a lot of what esphome.io has, which maybe is compatible with homeassistant?